sholtrop/ARM_VO_pybind/README.md

+# Fork

+This project is a fork of https://github.com/wuyuanmm/ARM_VO_pybind.

+The Python bindings did not work on an ARM CPU (Raspberry Pi) because ARM Neon instructions had been replaced by SSE to make it work on x64.
+This fork removes these changes, making it work on ARM CPUs once more.

+In addition, we add `cam_config.yml`, which contains the camera calibration parameters for the Picar4WD camera.
+We have had some amount of success getting this VO library to work on the Picar.

 # ARM_VO_pybind

 this project is the python version of the ARM_VO. the url is https://github.com/zanazakaryaie/ARM-VO. thanks zanazakaryaie to publish this project.

 #Requirments